juanchazo/ColorStreaks/README.md

 # ColorStreaks
 A simple particle system.

-The dark side shows disappearing particles.
-The white side is a paintable canvas.
+The dark side shows disappearing particles, the white side is a paintable canvas.
 This can be altered by editing the width and height of g2d.fillRect() under public void render();

 Setting the width/height to render.getWidth()/render.getHeight() will make the whole window dark.
 Commenting out g2d.fillRect() will leave the window as a blank canvas.